grpc/grpc.io/content/docs/languages/python/generated-code.md

 code.
 It uses a plugin to supplement the generated code by plain `protoc` with gRPC-specific code.
-For a `.proto` service description containing gRPC services, the plain `protoc` generated code is synthesized in a `_pb2.py` file, and the gRPC-specifc code lands in a `_grpc_pb2.py` file.
+For a `.proto` service description containing gRPC services, the plain `protoc` generated code is synthesized in a `_pb2.py` file, and the gRPC-specific code lands in a `_pb2_grpc.py` file.
 The latter python module imports the former.
-In this guide, we focus on the gRPC-specific subset of the generated code.
+The focus of this page is on the gRPC-specific subset of the generated code.

-## Illustrative Example
+## Example

-Let's look at the following `FortuneTeller` proto service:
+Consider the following `FortuneTeller` proto service:

 ```proto
 service FortuneTeller {